romi/flower-power/README.md

 # flower-power

-This is a Python script to read the history file of the Parrot FlowerPower sensors and stored the data in a JSON file.
+This is a Python script to read the history file of the Parrot FlowerPower sensors and store the data in a JSON file.

 It's currently tested only on Linux.